Tyler-Yates/Piety/README.md

 ####Running
 * Open a terminal in the directory where the compiled files were saved
 * Use `scala piety.Piety [program file path] [codel size]` to run the program

+####Valid Programs
+* Programs passed to Piety must conform to the Piet [specification](http://www.dangermouse.net/esoteric/piet.html).
+* Piety accepts programs in PNG and GIF formats.
+Other formats may work but these are the only ones explicitly supported.
+* PNG images should NOT contian alpha as this alters the colors defined in the specification